Setting the Tone for Climate Change Literature

 “I don’t know about that one,” I said, eyeing it narrowly as she flipped through the first pages.
 “Don’t blame me if it’s bad.”

-But soon she had finished the first story, and over the course of the day, juggling her 6-month-old on her arm, my cousin read Meloy’s book.
+But soon she had finished the first story, and over the course of the day, juggling her 6-month-old on her arm, my cousin continued with Meloy’s book.
 At 11 p.m., she was still reading.
 All I can say is that I was confused.
 When I went to bed around midnight, my cousin stayed up with the book.

 The next morning I asked her how it went.
 Guess what?
 She’d loved it.